-Opinion | An angry rift between Trump and Steve Bannon signals the far right’s future
+Opinion | An angry rift between Trump and Bannon signals the far-right’s future

 None of this is good enough for Bannon.

 But why?
 Perdue is challenging Kemp, and has Trump’s endorsement, precisely because Kemp refused to overturn the election for Trump.
-As Chris Hayes says, the rationale for Perdue’s candidacy is to replace Kemp “with a Republican who will participate in Donald Trump’s next coup.”
+As MSNBC’s Chris Hayes says, the rationale for Perdue’s candidacy is to replace Kemp “with a Republican who will participate in Donald Trump’s next coup.”

 But, you see, Perdue is not being explicit enough about this.
-Perdue apparently is hoping to replicate the success of Virginia’s Republican governor-elect, Glenn Youngkin: Perdue wants to harness the energy of the Trump base by feeding Trump’s lies about 2020, but only in a subtle way, as Youngkin did, to avoid alienating the suburbs.
+Perdue apparently is hoping to replicate the success of Virginia’s Republican governor-elect, Glenn Youngkin: Perdue wants to harness the energy of the Trump base by feeding the former president lies about 2020, but only in a subtle way, as Youngkin did, to avoid alienating the suburbs.

 And so Perdue vaguely claims that Kemp has “lost the confidence of many Republicans” and has “failed” them, without saying expressly whether Kemp should have subverted the election for Trump.
-(One wonders how he’ll answer if reporters press him to say whether or not Kemp should indeed have done Trump’s bidding.)
+(One wonders how he’ll answer if reporters press him to say whether Kemp should indeed have done Trump’s bidding.)

 But none of this will satisfy Bannon.
-The former Trump adviser’s podcast has become a kind of command center for a much more explicitly anti-democratic far right politics, a kind of openly and unabashedly declared far right insurgency.
+The former Trump adviser’s podcast has become a kind of command center for a much more explicitly anti-democratic far-right politics, a kind of openly and unabashedly declared far-right insurgency.

-Bannon’s podcast features an endless barrage of ludicrous and lurid lies about Trump’s loss, as Daniel Dale details, and Bannon himself expressly declares that his goal is to reduce public faith in the “legitimacy” of Biden’s “regime.”
+Bannon’s podcast features an endless barrage of ludicrous and lurid lies about Trump’s loss, as Daniel Dale details, and Bannon himself expressly declares that his goal is to reduce public faith in the “legitimacy” of President Biden’s “regime.”

 Bannon reportedly helped plot Trump’s effort to overturn the election, and now that this failed, he hails the Jan.
 6 rioters as “political prisoners.”
 He is transforming himself into a hero over his indictment for refusing a lawful subpoena from the select committee investigating the effort to overthrow U.S. democracy through corrupt legal manipulation and mob violence.

-All of which says a good deal about the future direction of this sort of right wing politics.
+All of which says a good deal about the future direction of this sort of right-wing politics.

-Nicole Hemmer, a scholar who specializes in conservative media, notes that in attacking Trump’s chosen candidate, Bannon is occupying a space different from other right wing media figures, such as those on Fox News whose propaganda remains faithful to Trump.
+Nicole Hemmer, a scholar who specializes in conservative media, notes that in attacking Trump’s chosen candidate, Bannon is occupying a space different from other right-wing media figures, such as those on Fox News whose propaganda remains faithful to Trump.

 Bannon has long seen Trump as more of a “vessel” for his “insurgency,” said Hemmer, the author of “Messengers of the Right.”